ibm-cloud-docs/sap/sap-terraform-ha-overview.md

 ## SAP products architecture on IBM Cloud VPC
 {: #automate-sap-ha-products-architecture-vpc}

 A [Virtual Private Cloud (VPC)](https://www.ibm.com/cloud/learn/vpc?mhsrc=ibmsearch_a&mhq=VPC){: external} contains one of the most secure and reliable cloud environments for SAP applications within your own VPC with its included virtual server instances.
-This represents an Infrastructure as a Service (IaaS) within {{site.data.keyword.cloud_notm}} that offers all of the benefits of isolated, secure, and flexible virtual cloud infrastructure from IBM.
+This represents an Infrastructure as a Service (IaaS){: external} within {{site.data.keyword.cloud_notm}} that offers all of the benefits of isolated, secure, and flexible virtual cloud infrastructure from IBM.
 In comparison, the {{site.data.keyword.cloud_notm}} classic infrastructure virtual servers offering uses virtual instances with native and VLAN networking to communicate to each other within a data center; however, the instances are restricted in one well-working pod by using subnet and VLAN networking as a gap scale up of virtual resources should rely between the pods.
 What’s new with {{site.data.keyword.vpc_short}} is a network orchestrator layer concept that eliminates the pod boundaries and restrictions, so this new concept handles all the networking for every virtual instance running within VPC across regions and zones.

 ## Highly available system for SAP NetWeaver on {{site.data.keyword.cloud_notm}} VPC
 {: #automate-sap-ha-system-nw}